 This process is known as rotational grazing or management intensive

-typical year in the life of our sheep begins in mid October when we
+typical year in the life of our sheep began in mid-October when we

-select certain ewes and separate them into different groups based on
+selected certain ewes and separated them into different groups based on

 age, color, and

 genetics.
-Each group is then placed with one of our rams and the
+Each group was then placed with one of our rams and the

-breeding period extends until early November when we bring the sheep
+breeding period extended until early November when we brought the sheep

 into and around the barn for the winter season.
 By this time, the

-should all be pregnant.
-The rams return to bachelor quarters until
+should all have become pregnant.
+The rams returned to bachelor quarters until

 from early November until the end of February is a quiet time.

-The sheep are busy eating, sleeping, and growing their lambs.
+The sheep are busy eating and sleeping.
 We are

 busy spinning and weaving their wool into wonderful items for the art

-job of shearing -- no nicks on the sheep and the fleece in one piece
+job of shearing -- no nicks on the sheep and the fleece is in one piece

-with no small bits in it.
-We immediately take off any of the wool that
+with no small bits of wool in it.
+We immediately take off any of the

 is dirty or stained and place the remaining fleece in a bag labeled